FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Evaluated Method

-To understand the differences between the traditional occlusion and the frequency occlusion, both, they are listed below.
-In Equation~\ref{eq:occ} shows the traditional occlusion, mechanism.
-Let $\Psi_{class}$ be a trained network that projects an input $x \in \mathbb{R}^{t\times s}$ to a space $\mathbb{R}^{c}$ where $t$ corresponds to the time steps, $s$ to the channels and $c$ to the classes.
-For the further formulation $s=1$ is assumed, but in theory every value is possible.
-The cardinality of a set is described using, $ |\cdot| $ and the absolute values of a vector are described using $ ||\cdot||$.
-Further $\Phi_{occ}(x,i)$ describes the occlusion applied to an input $x$ at a position $i$.
-Then Equation~\ref{eq:occ} shows that the output of the occlusion applied to an input is multiplied with a vector that is zero at the occluded position and one at every other position.
+In Equation~\ref{eq:occ} illustrates the traditional occlusion mechanism.
+Let $\Psi_{class}$ be a trained network that projects an input $x \in \mathbb{R}^{t\times s}$ to a space $\mathbb{R}^{c}$ such that $t$ corresponds to the time steps, $s$ to the channels and $c$ to the classes.
+For the following formulation $s=1$ is assumed, but in theory every value is possible.
+The cardinality of a set is described using $ |\cdot| $ and the absolute values of a vector are described using $ ||\cdot||$.
+Furthermore, $\Phi_{occ}(x,i)$ describes the occlusion applied to an input $x$ using the occlusion mask $n^{i}$ such that $n_{i}^{org}$ is set to zero at position $i$ and to one on the remaining positions as shown in Equation~\ref{eq:occ_detail}.
+The equation describes the case in which the occlusion mask contains a single zero at one position; however, this can be extended so that a window is covered instead of a single position.
+Equation~\ref{eq:occ} shows that the output of the occlusion applied to an input is multiplied with a vector that is zero at the occluded position and one at every other position.
 This leads to an attribution map $a_{occ}$ in the feature space, $\mathbb{R}^{t\times s}$ which can be multiplied with the input to attribute the given features of $x$.